sinkovit/Linux-text-tools/README.md

 This repository accompanies the *Linux tools for text processing* talk that is offered by SDSC and delivered through XSEDE, SDSC's HPC training series and other venues.
-It currently contains examples illustrating the use of awk, grep, head, paste, sed, sort, split and tail, along with several more realistic case studies that combine multiple tools.
+It currently contains examples illustrating the use of awk, grep, head, paste, sed, sort, shuf, split and tail, along with several more realistic case studies that combine multiple tools.